The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 3 plur. | none | suntō they shall be |

-In the next sections, we will look at concrete examples of the verb sum in action.
+Now it’s time to look at concrete examples of the Latin verb to be in action.
 You will notice that the forms of sum appear at the end, middle, and even beginning of the sentence.

 In general, verbs in Latin tend to go at the end of the sentence.
 But sum is a bit irregular in this regard, too.
 The word order is highly flexible, so don’t be surprised if you spot the verb to be popping up in unlikely places.